ennis/autograph-ng/NOTES.md

 * Internal API issue: leaking owned handles
 * The overhead of adding an Arc<Context> is negligible
     * still, don't add it if not absolutely necessary (prefer passing VkDevice or Context)
+* The overhead for safety appears in other ways:
+    * need to put something into the created object to ensure that it won't be deleted on the wrong parent object by mistake
+        * marker indicating that it comes from some parent object
+* Conclusion: putting a refcounted backpointer to the parent object is the easiest solution
+    * must allocate context in an Arc
+    * might as well rename context to device, for good measure

 Lifetime of memory allocations:
 * Before deleting a pool, must be sure that all associated resources are destroyed, and not in use inside the pipeline, and that no internal handles remain.

+Aliasing of memory allocations:
+* Can't alias a memory allocation if passed by value to the object
+    * Optional reference to allocation

+Basically, just copy vulkano (...) except that:
+* all GPU commands are managed by a frame graph
+    * notably, all resource access (except for initialization) must happen within the frame graph
+* ???